-If a Cannabis Establishment seeks to alter the interest holders that control it, mere disclosure is insufficient to meet its obligations under this rule.
-It must seek a license renewal prior to any change in control, as required by Rule 1.15.2.
+If a Cannabis Establishment seeks to change location or alter the interest holders that control it, mere disclosure is insufficient to meet its obligations under this rule.
+It must seek a license renewal prior to any change in control, as required by Rule 1.17.